-The Malaysian Chamber of Mines officially completed its two year term as Host Secretariat of the ASEAN Federation of Mining Associations (AFMA) in October 2016.
+The Malaysian Chamber of Mines officially completed its three year term as Host Secretariat of the ASEAN Federation of Mining Associations (AFMA) in December 2018.
 During this period, the Chamber President, Dato’ Seri Dr Mohd Ajib Anuar acted as President of AFMA and the Chamber Executive Director, Tuan Haji Muhamad Nor Muhamad acted as AFMA Secretary General.

-At an AFMA Executive Council meeting held on 10 November 2016 in Kuala Lumpur, it was decided that the Malaysian Chamber of Mines should continue to host the AFMA Secretariat until 31 December 2017 so as to enable it to complete several major on-going programmes.
-Dato’ Seri Dr Mohd Ajib Anuar and Tuan Haji Muhamad Nor Muhamad will thus continue to serve as AFMA President and Secretary General, respectively during this one year term in 2017.
-Subsequently, at an AFMA Executive Council meeting held on 7 September 2017 in Manila, Philippines it was further decided that the Malaysian Chamber of Mines should continue to host the AFMA Secretariat for another year until 31 December 2018 with Dato’ Seri Dr Mohd Ajib Anuar and Tuan Haji Muhamad Nor Muhamad as AFMA President and Secretary General, respectively.
+At an AFMA Executive Council meeting held on 6 December 2018 in Manila, it was decided that the Malaysian Chamber of Mines should continue to host the AFMA Secretariat until 31 December 2019 so as to enable it to complete several major on-going programmes.
+Dato’ Seri Dr Mohd Ajib Anuar and Tuan Haji Muhamad Nor Muhamad will thus continue to serve as AFMA President and Secretary General, respectively during this one year term in 2019.

 As AFMA President, Dato’ Seri Ajib endeavours to continue to enhance closer rapport, interaction and cooperation not only amongst the private sector players within ASEAN but also with officials of the public sector responsible for the development of the ASEAN mineral resource industry.
 This effort dovetail with the establishment, in January 2015, of the ASEAN Economic Community (AEC), a powerful economic and trading block serving the Southeast Asian market of some 600 million consumers with a large industrial base and a region rich in mineral resource endowment.